delatbabel/viewpages/README.md

 * Fix the Factory class.
   * How does the factory know which engine to hand the data to?
 Based on a file extension that a database object does not have?
+Either need to add the extension in VpageViewFinder::find or need to be able to discover it some other way in the Factory class.
+  * If we add the extension in VpageViewFinder::find() then we need to trim it off in VpageLoader or in Vpage::make().
 * No need to use the StringBladeCompiler class, then the twigintegration branch on that repo can be discarded.
-* Do I need to fix the TwigEngine's finder so that it doesn't find Blade views, and vice-versa?
+* Fix the TwigEngine's finder so that it doesn't find Blade views, and vice-versa?
+* Add a lastModified() function to the loaders.
+* Fix the isExpired() function in BladeCompiler.

 Put all of this on a branch.